ashkanmy/Insight-Gallery/README.md

 In contrast to AI based methods, we opt to devised a very quick, explainable and canonical approach to detect cloud existence based on the optical remote sensing images provided by multi-spectral images obtianed by Sentinel-2.

-The used dataset PASTIS [1] in this approach is composed of $2433$ one square kilometer-patches (See Fig. below) each of size $128\times 128$ in the French metropolitan territory for which sequences of satellite observations are assembled into a four-dimensional spatio-temporal tensor.
+The used dataset PASTIS [1] in this approach is composed of $2433$ one square kilometer-patches (See Fig. below) each of size $128\times 128$ taken from the French metropolitan territory for which sequences of satellite observations are assembled into a four-dimensional spatio-temporal tensor.

 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/0__S2_20000.png" width="128" height="128">